Music Performance Diploma Requirements (ATCL, LTCL & FTCL)

 • Works may be performed in any order, but the overall timing must be within the allowed duration.

 • Accompanied works must be performed with a live accompanist or an approved official backing track.
+Backing tracks may be used for digital diplomas only, or for drum kit diplomas (face-to-face or digital

 Documentation Requirements